 Currently the memory based scheduling is only supported in Linux platform.

 Memory-based scheduling works as follows:

 - The absence of any one or more of three config parameters or -1 being set as value of any of the parameters, mapred.tasktracker.vmem.reserved, mapred.task.default.maxvmem, or mapred.task.limit.maxvmem, disables memory-based scheduling, just as it disables memory monitoring for a TT.
-These config parameters are described in the Hadoop Map/Reduce tutorial.
+These config parameters are described in the MapReduce Tutorial.
 The value of mapred.tasktracker.vmem.reserved is obtained from the TT via its heartbeat.